2003 NBA playoffs: (1) San Antonio Spurs vs. (8) Phoenix Suns

 In Game 1, after Amar'e Stoudemire banks in a game-tying 3 with 7.9 seconds left in regulation, Stephon Marbury hits the game-winning 3 at the buzzer in OT.

 This was the sixth playoff meeting between these two teams, with the Suns winning three of the first five meetings.

 (2) Sacramento Kings vs. (7) Utah Jazz

-Game 5 is John Stockton's final NBA game.
+Game 5 was John Stockton's final NBA game.
 It was also Karl Malone's last game in Utah as he joined the Los Angeles Lakers during the following offseason.

 This was the third playoff meeting between these two teams, with each team winning one series apiece.

 (3) Dallas Mavericks vs. (6) Portland Trail Blazers

-The Trail Blazers became the third NBA team to force a Game 7 after being down 0–3.
+The Trail Blazers became the third NBA team to force a Game 7 after being down 0–3, after the New York Knicks in the 1951 NBA Finals and the Denver Nuggets in the 1994 Western Conference semifinals.
+This would not happen again until 2023.

 This was the third playoff meeting between these two teams, with the Trail Blazers winning the first two meetings.